 Field of application/useThis section has been translated automatically.

-Secukinumab was approved by the European Medicines Agency (EMA) in January 2015 for the primary systemic treatment of moderate to severe plaque psoriasis in adult patients requiring systemic treatment.
-This was followed in 2016 by an indication extension for psoriatic arthritis and ankylosing spondylitis (ankylosing spondylitis).
+Secukinumab was approved by the European Medicines Agency (EMA) in January 2015 for the primary systemic treatment of moderate to severe plaque psoriasis in adult patients who require systemic treatment.
+This was followed in 2016 by an extension of the indication for psoriatic arthritis and ankylosing spondylitis (Bekhterev's disease).

-Secukinumab has been shown to be successful in the treatment of psoriasis in several large studies.
-In the ERASURE1 study, 738 patients with moderate-to-severe psoriasis received either 300 or 150 mg of secukinumab or placebo subcutaneously at weeks 1, 2, 3, 4 and 8.
-At week 12, 81.6 percent (300 mg) and 71.6 percent (150 mg) of secukinumab patients, respectively, but only 4.5 percent of control patients met PASI-75 criteria.
-65.3 vs. 51.2 vs. 2.4% of participants were largely free of clinical appearance, and > 40% of study participants achieved PASI-100 (complete clinical absence of appearance).
+Secukinumab has proven successful in the treatment of psoriasis in several large studies.
+In the ERASURE1 study, 738 patients with moderate to severe psoriasis received either 300 or 150 mg secukinumab or placebo subcutaneously in weeks 1, 2, 3, 4 and 8.
+At week 12, 81.6 percent (300 mg) and 71.6 percent (150 mg) of secukinumab patients met the PASI-75 criteria, while only 4.5 percent of control patients did.
+65.3 vs. 51.2 vs. 2.4% of participants were clinically largely appearance-free, > 40% of study participants achieved PASI-100 (complete clinical freedom from appearance).
 The effect of secukinumab reached a maximum after 16 weeks and remained constant until week 52.

-A follow-up study (A2304E1) to the pivotal SCULPTURE study, which covered a treatment period of 260 weeks, demonstrated that the initial response rate (69% PASI-90 response) was maintained over this 5-year observation period.
+A follow-up study (A2304E1) to the pivotal SCULPTURE study, which covered a treatment period of 260 weeks, demonstrated that the initial response rate (69% PASI-90 response) was also maintained during this 5-year observation period.

 Several publications have described positive results in acrodermatitis continua suppurativa (Galluzzo M et al. (2019).